ASRlytics/opencv/README.md

 #### Some extra notes for installation on Ubuntu 14.04:

-I wanted to make this installation separate from the system (i.e. `/usr/local/..`), because I might need this to be installed on a remote cluster where I do have write access to `/usr/`.
+I wanted to make this installation separate from the system (i.e. `/usr/local/..`), because I might need this to be installed on a remote cluster where I do not have write access to `/usr/`.
 Therefore, I wanted to keep everything inside the opencv folder itself, all the stuffs will be kept like this --

 ```shell
 	/opnecv/extracted/path/build	(for the opencv build directory)